TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 6 - Other Metrics/2.6.3-vsphere-cluster/_index.md

 **Capacity Remaining** = Usable Capacity - (MAX Value of upper confidence interval of Long Term Forecast within a user defined Planning Window)

 **Long Term Forecast** = Forecast of (Usage and Contention (aka Demand) + Overhead (if applicable).
 Forecast is based on ARIMA, DFT, Spike and Plateau models.
 A year's worth daily aggregated (currently average) data is used, with more weight given to more recent data (this feature is called exponential decay).
-A limitation is it won’t handle workload with annual cycle.
+A limitation is it won't handle workload with annual cycle.

 Note that the value of will be set to 0 if during the given collection cycle the demand breaches the usable capacity.
 This is because at that moment there is really no capacity.
 This can cause fluctuating value of Capacity Remaining metric if the load regularly touches the usable capacity threshold.